 As detailed in the next chapter ("Student Responsibilities"), all Ph.D. students must maintain a 3.0 overall GPA.
 No course grades of D and F will apply toward your degree but will be computed in your overall GPA.
-If you earn below a B- in any course you must repeat the course.
+If you earn below a B- in any core course, you must repeat the course.
 You may repeat no more than two courses (and only if the earned grade was lower than a B-) in total.
+Courses outside of counseling (courses beginning with "COUN") may have different grade pre-requisites beyond the requirements in our program.
+Please consult with the graduate course catalog to verify these requirements.

-You will be dismissed from the program if you make a grade lower than a B- in more than 6-credit hours of coursework.
-Grades lower than B- in core courses will not count toward the degree.
-In order to remain eligible for departmental funding, a graduate assistant must maintain an overall grade point average (GPA) of 3.0 on a 4-point scale.
+You may be dismissed from the program if you make a grade lower than a B- in more than 6credit hours of coursework.
+To remain eligible for departmental funding, a graduate assistant must maintain an overall grade point average (GPA) of 3.0 on a 4-point scale.
 A minimum of 3.0 is also required for graduation.
 Please note that grades from other institutions are not computed in calculating the GPA.